ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

   internally.
     * Cons: We cannot call it CSI (Conduit's Stream Inspector) anymore.
 * Is metadata needed (such as time the data was captured)?
+* Should there be a limit on how long a stream inspector can run?
+* Should there be a limit on how many records a stream inspector can receive?

 ## Future work